Bagavathi004/Notes-sharing-web-application-using-Django-Framework-Bagavathi.D-5006-PCET-/README.md

 Project Developed by:

-Prem Kumar G
+Bagavathi D

-712221205027, Park college of engineering and technology
+712221205006, Park college of engineering and technology

 ### Note Keeping App